-Here are five reasons couples keep their money apart
+Here are five reasons couples keep their money apart.

 Sharing money may help you feel like part of a couple, but you will want to make sure you have the same financial management expectations.
 Many couples keep separate accounts for paying bills or saving for a vacation.
-This way, partners avoid feeling they have to ask permission with every purchase.
+This way, partners avoid feeling like they have to ask permission with every purchase.
 As an option, they may contribute to a joint account to achieve their shared financial goals.

 In marriage, prior debt and obligations become “ours,” with both partners responsible.
 Accordingly, have a plan for how you’ll cover payments before saying “I do.”
 Maintaining separate accounts avoids this risk.
 You can always open a joint account later as you pay down debt.

 No one who’s about to take a leap into marriage likes to think about a future divorce.
-Keeping separate accounts can protect you from a common scenario where a partner perfectly, legally drains a joint account without the other’s knowledge.
+Keeping separate accounts can protect you from a common scenario where a partner legally drains a joint account without the other’s knowledge.
 At a minimum, keep a separate account as an emergency fund to protect yourself if your relationship turns sour.